MaxOrtGit/MaxOrtGit.github.io/index.markdown

 ### Editor
 Any Entity can be created, edited, and saved. \
 All configs can be edited in the editor. \
-Interfaces are created dynamically from the members of the objects and not coded.
+Interface is generated from the members of the objects and not hand coded.
 ![Editor](https://maxortgit.github.io/assets/FullEditor.png)

 ### Adding any object to editor